Backstreet Boys, 98 Degrees concert canceled in Oklahoma after storm injures 14

 Backstreet Boys member Kevin Richardson told fans via his Twitter account that safety inspectors had checked the stage for damage after the storm.

 “Unfortunately, due to damage sustained in the storm earlier this evening, we are unable to perform the show tonight,” Richardson tweeted later on.
 “Safety is always #1.
-Keep your tickets because, Backstreet WILL BE BACK.”
+Keep your tickets because, Backstreet WILL BE BACK,” he said.

 Organizers said the concert would be rescheduled and tickets to Saturday’s show would be honored on the new date.